-The trustees are responsible for the general policies of the multi academy trust and the day to day running of each school is delegated to the Executive Headteacher, Headteacher/Head of School and the remainder of the Senior Management Team.
+The trustees are responsible for the general policies of the multi academy trust and the day to day running of each school is delegated to the Chief Executive Officer, Headteacher and the remainder of the Senior Management Team.
 The day to day administration is conducted in accordance with policies and procedures approved by the local governors with only significant matters being referred to trustees for prior approval.

-The Executive Headteacher undertakes the key leadership role overseeing educational, pastoral and administrative functions in consultation with the other Headteachers/Heads of School and members of their Senior Management Team.
-The Executive Headteacher is an ex-officio trustee and the Principal Accounting Officer and therefore attends all meetings.
+The Chief Executive Officer undertakes the key leadership role overseeing educational, pastoral and administrative functions in consultation with the other Headteachers and members of their Senior Management Team.
+The Chief Executive Officer is an ex-officio trustee and the Principal Accounting Officer and therefore attends all meetings.
 The Chief Financial Officer is invited to attend trustee meetings as appropriate.